 June 3rd is Repeat Day!
 Today is a day to repeat something you enjoy doing.
 In the spirit of this obscure holiday, we came up with five financial habits to repeat each day.
-These habits will save you money that can be used to pay off debts and add other benefits to your life!
+These habits will save you money that can be used to pay off debt and add other benefits to your life!

 Financial Habits to Repeat Each Day

 1. Making Your Lunch

 Our debt counselors love this tip!
 Depending on where you go, eating takeout or delivery from a restaurant at work will vary in price.
 In 2015, Americans averaged $53.00 a week for lunch, totaling $2,746.00.
 Comparatively, it only costs $6.30 to prepare lunch at home.
 With this change, you will save close to $3,000.00, which can be put towards rent, credit cards or a vacation fund.
 If you can afford to buy lunch, it’s still a good idea to compare prices and coupon for meals too.
 Any way to save is great for your budget.